Rising Out of Hatred

 Stiff

-Book Notes Instead of being asleep at 16:49 on 23 August 2019, kitt created this:This book has been on my reading list for a while, I'm fairly certain I saw a copy of it at Powells.
+Book Notes Written with a loving hand by kitt some time around 16:49 on 23 August 2019This book has been on my reading list for a while, I'm fairly certain I saw a copy of it at Powells.
 I hadn't read anything by Roach before this book, but had heard many squeals of delight from friends when I mentioned I had started (and now finished this book).
 I now understand why.
 Roach's writing is engaging, amusing, and enlightening.
 If you have to learn, being entertained while you learn is the best way to go.

 In this book, Roach explores dead bodies, seemingly on a quest to determine what she wants done with her body after she passes.
 Seemingly because it's a good lead, true or not.